-There are probably a few ailments in life that a long soak in a warm bath can’t fix, but I’d venture a guess that most of them (the day-to-day minor ones, at least) can be.
+There are probably a few ailments in life that can’t be fixed with a long soak in a warm bath, but I’d venture a guess that most of them, at least the day-to-day minor ones, can be.

-I used to buy those little envelopes of pre-mixed bath salts for things like insomnia or muscle aches, but if you have a few staple ingredients—such as Epsom salts and essential oils—at home, it’s infinitely easier (and cheaper) to make your own.
+I used to buy those little envelopes of pre-mixed bath salts for things like insomnia or muscle aches, but if you have a few staple ingredients—such as Epsom salt (or pretty pink Himalayan salt) and essential oils—at home, it’s infinitely easier (and cheaper) to make your own.

-Plus, soaking in a bath is by far the best way to maximize your alone time if you have needy kids, a partner and/or pets in the house.
+Plus, soaking in a bath is by far the best way to maximize your alone time if you have needy kids, a partner, and/or pets in the house.
 (Bonus!)
-So stock up on salts, shut the door, run the water and soak up all of the home-remedy goodness.
+So stock up on salts, shut the door, run the water, and soak up all of that home-remedy goodness.

 7 Best Bath Remedies